rjstevick/URI-gomez-chiarri-lab-scripts/README.md

 # URI Gomez-Chiarri Lab scripts

 Data analysis scripts and pipelines used in the Gomez-Chiarri lab @ Univeristy of Rhode Island
-Please check dates and databases - then proceed with caution

 **Contact:** gomezchi (at) uri.edu